TRN10/NoSQL-Social-Network-API/README.md

 ### Description

 This is an API for a social network web application.
 The application's users can share thoughts, react to others thoughts and create a friend list.
-The application uses a MongoDB databaseandthe Mongosose ODM
+The application uses a MongoDB database and the Mongosose ODM.

 - [Installation](#installation)
 - [Usage](#usage)